upcmd/updocs-content/logs/c0066_vvvvv.md

       Name: "",
       Do: {
         {
-          "cmd": "hello, {{.greetlocal}}",
           "name": "print",
-          "desc": "this will show the registered global runtime var\n" },
+          "desc": "this will show the registered global runtime var\n", "cmd": "hello, {{.greetlocal}}"
+        },
         {
           "name": "print",